Global Citizenship for PSHE in Schools

 Theo Von

-If I’m feeling back it doesn’t mean that I’m doing bad.
+If I’m feeling bad it doesn’t mean that I’m doing bad.
 It doesn’t mean that I am bad.
 It doesn’t mean that I can’t still take some action.

 Theo Von